SSP6904/expressjs-starter-template/README.md

 > Q: I want to use HTML files with this.
 What can I do to make this happen?
 >
 > A: Just add any HTML files into the `public` folder.
-This folder is located in the root directory of this template.
-You do not have to add the `static` route to the app.js file as it's already added for you.
+Make sure that you have created the public folder within the root directory.

 > Q: Can I use view engines with this?
 >
 > A: Yes you can.
-View engines such as EJS or HBS are the best out there but you may other engines if you want.
+View engines such as EJS or HBS are the best out there but you may use other engines if you want.
+Make sure you create the `views` folder in the root directory and then add all of your template files there.

 > Q: Where do I find some reference on using ExpressJS?
 >